dhpar/dhpar/README.md

 ## Skills
 I have profesional experience in:
-  - Typescript.
+  - Typescript
-  - React.
+  - React
-  - Next.
+  - Next
-  - Gatsby.
+  - Gatsby
-  - Javascript.
+  - Javascript
   - Graphql

-...And I'm Working on improving my knowlege on...
+...And I'm working on improving my knowlege on...
-  - LLMs.
+  - LLMs
-  - Python.
+  - Python
-  - Cloud (such as GCM or AWS).
+  - Cloud (such as GCM or AWS)
-  - Docker.
+  - Docker
-  - Drupal.
+  - Drupal

 ## Currently working on
 Some personal projects such as